Until you get the job you love, learn to love the job you have. ~ www.jaywren.com

 - They exterior single-story exposure and the glass walls made them uncomfortable.

-- Although locked for privacy to the tenants, the restrooms exited into an open breezeway that could require a person to be in the elements for a couple of seconds.
+- Although locked for privacy to the tenants, the restrooms exited into an open breezeway.
+To walk back from your office to the restroom you had to go outside and face the elements.

 - Because of the open construction of the buildings, people who were not tenants would occasionally sit on the deck on the lake.